FintechAI

 Satisfaction

-I was brought on as the sole designer to build the entire product experience from scratch.
+As the only UX Designer of the team, my role was to build the entire product from scratch.
 Working directly with the CTO and two developers over 8 months, I had full creative ownership — from research and information architecture to the final interface and design system.

-The result: a platform that lets advisors manage their entire client portfolio from a single screen, with an AI assistant that doesn't just answer questions — it executes tasks.
+The result: a platform where individual investors can manage their entire portfolio from a single screen, with an AI assistant that doesn't just answer questions — it executes tasks and provides personalized recommendations.

 Information overload.
 Wealth management involves dozens of metrics — ROI, alpha, net worth evolution, portfolio distribution, realized gains, individual stock performance, crypto positions.
-Advisors told us they needed more data, but showing everything at once would overwhelm anyone.
+Users needed access to this data, but showing everything at once would overwhelm them.

 Complex workflows in a simple interface.
-Adding investments and recording transactions involved relatively few steps (around 5), but each step required multiple data inputs.
-The challenge wasn't reducing steps — it was deciding how to break up dense input forms so they felt manageable.
+Adding investments and recording transactions involved relatively few steps (around 5), but each step required multiple financial inputs.
+The challenge wasn't reducing steps — it was deciding how to break up dense input forms so they felt manageable for non-expert users.

 Making AI feel central, not bolted on.
 The long-term vision was to evolve WiMA into a generative AI wealth manager.
-The AI couldn't live in a sidebar or feel like an afterthought.
+The AI couldn't live in a sidebar or feel like an afterthought — it needed to be the primary interface.

 Challenge Context Visual